Categories of quantum liquids I: Categories of quantum liquids

 \begin{hyp} The following hypotheses, originally proposed in \cite{KZ20,KZ21}, are made more explicit. \begin{enumerate}

-\item Topological Wick rotation works in all dimensions.
-It provides an exact duality between $n+$1D topological orders with gapped boundaries and yet-unknown (potentially gapless) $n$D anomaly-free quantum phases, and an exact duality between $n$D anomalous gapped boundaries of an $n+$1D topological order $\CC$ and $n$D anomaly-free boundaries of $\CC$, which should be viewed as yet-unknown $n$D anomalous quantum phases.
+\item Topological Wick rotation works in all dimensions (see Figure\,\ref{fig:TWR_2}).
+When $\CC$ is trivial, it provides an exact duality between an $n+$1D topological order $\CB$ with a gapped boundary $\CP$ and a (potentially gapless) $n$D anomaly-free quantum phases.
+When $\CC$ is non-trivial, it provides an exact duality between $n$D anomalous gapped boundaries of an $n+$1D topological order $\CC$ (recall Remark\,\ref{rem:anomalous-wall}), i.e. the pair $(\CP,\CB)$, and $n$D anomaly-free (potentially gapless) boundaries of $\CC$, which can be viewed as an $n$D anomalous quantum phases.
 This exact duality generalizes to defects of all codimensions.
-We name all the yet-unknown (anomaly-free/anomalous) quantum phases appeared in this picture (anomaly-free/anomalous) {\it quantum liquids}.
+We name all the $n$D (anomaly-free/anomalous) quantum phases obtained after TWR (anomaly-free/anomalous) {\it quantum liquids}.

 \item The description $\CX=(\CXlqs,\CXsk)$ works for all quantum liquids.
-The topological skeletons of quantum liquids (or boundaries) are completely determined by those of anomalous topological orders (or anomalous gapped boundaries) via topological Wick rotation.
+The topological skeletons of quantum liquids (or boundaries) can all be obtained from topological Wick rotation (see Figure\,\ref{fig:TWR_2}).

 \item Boundary-bulk relation \cite{KWZ15,KWZ17} holds for all quantum liquids (see more discussion in Subsection \ref{sec:cat-QL}).

 \end{enumerate} \end{hyp}

 A gapped boundary of the trivial $n+$1D topological order is an anomaly-free $n$D topological order $\CX$.
 In this case, the quantum liquid produced by the topological Wick rotation is precisely the topological order $\CX$.
 In other words, quantum liquid automatically include all topological orders.
 We explain in Subsection \ref{sec:spt-set} that quantum liquids also include all SPT/SET orders and symmetry-breaking orders, and, therefore, all `gapped quantum liquids' defined in \cite{ZW15,SM16}.
 This fact justifies the name `quantum liquid' (see Remark \ref{rem:the-name}).